-- An entrant wishing to change the make or type of motorcycle, after entries have closed must apply to the Organisers, prior to the meeting and during the meeting to the Race Office for approval by the Clerk of the Course.
-The competitor must qualify on the make, type and capacity of the machine to be raced. - A change of both competitor and machine may be permitted at the discretion of the Clerk of the Course.
+• An entrant wishing to change the make or type of motorcycle, after entries have closed must apply to the Organisers, prior to the meeting and during the meeting to the Race Office for approval by the Clerk of the Course.
+The competitor must qualify on the make, type and capacity of the machine to be raced.